mazecare/.github/INTEGRATION.md

     * A: EHR/EMR systems, Clinic Management Systems, Hospital Information Systems, patient applications, claim management systems, CRM systems, billing platforms, IoT devices, etc.)
 * **Q: Does Mazecare provide an API for integration?**
     * A: Yes, Mazecare provides a complete GraphQL set of APIs.
 Currenctly more 700 apis (queries, mutations, subscriptions)
+* **Q: Can Mazecare integrate with 3rd party provideers?**
+    * A: Yes, Mazecare already integrates with quite a few 3rd party providers (e.g. Google Calendar, Google Meet...).
+We can integrate with your own services and other 3rd party provider of your choice
 * **Q: What authentication methods does Mazecare use?**
     * A: OAuth 2.0 and Bearer JWT tokens
 * **Q: Is there a developer portal or documentation available?**